-From years 2 to 6, the children take part in either No Nonsense Spelling sessions regularly throughout the week or Spelling Shed.
-No Nonsense Spelling is a spelling programme designed to meet the needs of the 2014 National Curriculum in a manageable way.
-The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
+From years 2 to 6, the children take part in Spelling Shed.
+Spelling Shed is a scheme designed to meet the needs of the 2014 National Curriculum in a manageable way.
+The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions, patterns and rules.
 Spelling Shed is an online programme, where the children can learn their weekly spellings, play games and have fun whilst learning.

 Through marking, we ensure that the children know what they have achieved well and what they need to do to improve and progress their writing.
 Quality time is given in lessons for the children to be able to read the marking comments and then improve some of their writing.

 Reading and comprehension are equally an important aspect of our curriculum too.
 Children are heard read as often as possible and whole class reading is completed at least three times a week.
-We have now introduced Whole Class Guided Reading and the children have taken on these sessions wonderfully.
+We are now in our second year of Whole Class Guided Reading and the children have taken on these sessions wonderfully.